anedesquerra/2020-PISIS-seminar/README.md

 # 2020-PISIS-seminar

-This is a repository of Python for data science seminary lectures
+This is a repository of Python for UANL - FIME - PISIS 2020 data science seminary lectures